jawooson/AI_Project_3/README.md

 “It was the age of wisdom” = [1, 1, 1, 0, 1, 0, 0, 1, 1, 0]
 “It was the age of foolishness” = [1, 1, 1, 0, 1, 0, 0, 1, 0, 1]_

+This is generally what Bag of Words is, it translates text data to a from that is ingestible to a neural net.

 ## I need to discuss what exactly is being tested.